 |Ports||2.One for connection to ISP.
 Next one to connect with router(For large networks)||2/4/8|

 |Function||Facilitates a connection to the internet by transmitting and receiving data over telephone lines.||Directs data in a network.
 Passes data between home computers, and between computers and the modem.|

-|Connections||Can connect to multiple PCs or networking devices via Ethernet or WiFi|
+|Connections||Can connect to one PC using Ethernet port||Can connect to multiple PCs or networking devices via Ethernet or WiFi|

 |Necessary for Internet Connection?||Yes||No, but provides additional security and allow for multiple connections.|

 |Independent?||Yes.
 A modem can work without a router, delivering information (such as Internet access) to a single PC.||Routers can share information between computers, but cannot connect to the Internet without a modem.|

 A router allows computers to connect to the modem and to each other in a network.
 It selectively delivers packets of information to multiple destinations, and allows multiple devices to connect to the Internet via the modem.